Polanco: Shopping centers

+Four other large shopping centers are located across the street from the northern edge of Polanco: Antara, Plaza Carso, Miyana and Centro Comercial Polanco.

 Transportation

 Polanco is bordered on the west by the Anillo Periférico ring road and the Avenida Río San Joaquín freeway is just to the north, connecting the Periférico via Polanco to central Mexico City.
 Main east-west thoroughfares include (south to north:) Paseo de la Reforma, Avenida Presidente Masaryk, Ave.
 Horacio, Ave.
 Homero, and Ave.
 Ejercito Nacional.
 Main north-south thoroughfares include (east to west): General Mariano Escobedo, Molière, Ferrocarril de Cuernavaca and Juan Vásquez Mella.

 Public transit

 Polanco is served by the Polanco and Auditorio stations of the Mexico City metro (subway).
 The western terminus of the double decker buses of the Reforma line of the Metrobús (bus rapid transit) is in Polanco.
 Peseros (minibuses), city buses and trolleybuses ply numerous streets in Polanco continuing to and from other parts of the city.